Petra Easy Scrap Yarn Crochet Cardigan Free Pattern

 Step 2: Crochet the collar

 Place the cardigan, correct side in front of you.
-Place two stitch markers on each side where the shaping around the neckline starts.
-You collar will start from one stitch marker and finish around to the second stitch marker.
+Place two stitch markers on each side where the shaping around the neckline starts (ie Point A in our previous shaping diagrams above).
+Your collar will start from one stitch marker and finish around to the second stitch marker.

 Row 1: ch2, hdc into 1st st, hdc around the top of the neckline all the way around towards the second stitch marker on the other side.
 Turn.